 *You may receive a portion of your inheritance in as little as one business day.

 Regular banks and credit unions don’t offer these types of loan products, so you have to contact an inheritance lending company.
-The good news is that you can receive the money in as little as 2 or 3 days if everything’s in order and there aren’t any probate complications.
+The good news is that you can receive the money in as little as two or three days if everything’s in order and there aren’t any probate complications.
 The bad news is that these loan companies charge considerably higher fees than traditional lenders like banks and credit unions.

 You should also consult your lawyer first because estates and inheritance laws can be complex.
 There might be restrictions on certain property – such as a requirement that a home is kept in the family – that prevent you from transferring it, selling it, or using it as collateral.